SandyRodger/capstone/AI/D1_prep.md

 - **alignment & safety** Outputs may conflict with user values, creator intent, or ethical norms.
 - **security & misuse** - The low barrier to use (natural lanuage prompts) means attackers/bad actors can easily probe systems for weaknesses.
 - **bias/unfairness** - AI systems can amplify harmful biases present in training data.
-- **Explainability** - unline traditional software, where logic is transparent, AI decisions are often opaque ("black box")
+- **Explainability** - unlike traditional software, where logic is transparent, AI decisions are often opaque ("black box")
 - **Data dependence** - Performace depends heavily on the quantity and provenance of training data, creating risks of data poisoning or leakage.

 5. What are the components of a good prompt?